NotJansel/palladium/readme.md

 ### Features

- - Download Datapacks from their link and install them into the datapacks directory
+ - Download Datapacks and Plugins from their link and install them into the respective directory
  - Support for VanillaTweaks planned, but has to be looked into
- - Maybe support for Downloading Plugins (not sure)

 ### Contributing